Quitting video games was one of the best decisions I’ve made.

 Quitting video games for a year is a big deal for me.

-I’ve never stopped playing for this long of time ever since I started playing.
+I’ve never stopped playing for this length of time ever since I started playing.

 Writing this post makes all of this real.
 By getting this idea out of my head and onto the internet where 10 people will read it, if I’m lucky, commits me to this idea.

-Why am I quitting for an entire year?
+Why am I quitting video games for an entire year?